angular/angular/aio/content/guide/dependency-injection-providers.md

 * The second property is a provider definition object, which tells the injector how to create the dependency value.
 The provider-definition key can be `useClass`, as in the example.
 It can also be `useExisting`, `useValue`, or `useFactory`.
-Each of these keys provides a different type of dependency, as discussed below.
+Each of these keys provides a different type of dependency, as discussed in the following section.

 {@a class-provider}